zk7/faulds/README.md

 Faulds is written in C++ compiled on Windows using VS2015.

 The Visual Studio project files use the Windows library for multi-threading and hence compile in Win32/64.
-It also includes all the databases used to test Faulds (3 signature toy database, 116 OS Hershel DB, 420 OS Hershel+ DB).
+It also includes all the databases used to test Faulds (3 signature toy DB from the paper, 116 OS Hershel DB, 420 OS Hershel+ DB).
 Other files included are winvals, mssvals, optvals, rstvals -- which contain probabilities of values observed for these header fields in our Internet scan.
 These files are used to generate simulated samples.

 Running: `Faulds.exe <restart_previous_run> <database_file> <observations_file>`